There are times that you may be able to conclude your California divorce without a court hearing or even without hiring an attorney.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of divorce.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
 Call now 916-443-1267 for your free consultation.

-You start your California divorce by filing a petition stating certain facts on a petition for dissolution.
-The California divorce petition will contain your date of marriage, date of separation, the number of years married from marriage to separation, the number of children of the marriage, and the age and birth date of each minor child of the marriage.
+You start your divorce in California by filing a petition stating certain facts on a petition for dissolution.
+The divorce petition will contain your date of marriage, date of separation, the number of years married from marriage to separation, the number of children of the marriage, and the age and birth date of each minor child of the marriage.

-Your California divorce commences in court when you file a copy of the petition and summons at the courthouse and serve these papers on your spouse.
+The divorce process commences in court when you file the petition of dissolution and summons at the courthouse and serve these papers on your spouse.
 Getting a divorce and be difficult, especially if there are custody property issues.

 To file for divorce in California, you must meet two residency requirements.
 The first is that at least one spouse must be a resident of the state for six months or 180 days prior to the date of filing a petition for divorce.
-The second is that one spouse must be a resident of the county in which you are filing for at least three months prior to the date of filing.
+The second is that one spouse must be a resident of the county in which you are filing for divorce at least three months prior to the date of filing.

 Common Law Marriage

 There’s no common law marriage in California and there is no such thing as a California common law marriage.
 To be legally married in California, you must have obtained a marriage license, and entered into a legal relationship.
 You cannot get divorced unless you were legally married.
 California does acknowledge couples who are legally married in other jurisdictions (states or countries).

 Although you may not have a common law marriage you may still be able to assert rights to property and spousal support (palimony) if you were in a significant relationship and made commitments to one another.
 This is called a “Marvin Action” and is the basis for a palimony action or division of property acquired during the relationship.